-Routine home care is a plan, created with input from patients and family members, for regularly scheduled visits from a hospice team.
-Support includes visits from nurses, home health aides, a hospice chaplain, and volunteers.
-Patients also have access to home medical equipment, medications, personal supplies, therapy and 24/7 on-call nursing support.
+Support includes visits from nurses, home health aides, hospice chaplain, social worker, therapists and volunteers.
+Patients also have access to home medical equipment, medications, personal supplies and 24/7 on-call nursing support.

 Hospice works best when there are clear conversations among patients, family members, doctors and the hospice team.
 Together, they create a plan of care outlining the needs and priorities of the patient and family caregivers.
 This plan is always adapting to people's changing needs.

 The hospice team is always available, but routine care is not round-the-clock nursing care at home.
 The primary caregiver is usually a family member trained by the hospice to provide much of the daily hands-on care.